 Before & AfterView All

-What should I expect with ear surgery in Los Angeles?
+What should I expect with ear surgery?

 Otoplasty typically takes one to two hours to perform.
 It can be done under local anesthesia, with or without sedation, or under general anesthesia.